 I’m originally from northeast Missouri.
 A first-generation college student, I completed a BA in Philosophy and Religion from Truman State University in Kirksville, MO.
-My initial plan had been to major in English and pursue a career as a high school teacher but a study abroad trip to the Middle East (Israel, Jordan, and the West Bank) vividly impressed upon me the complexity and importance of religion.
+My initial plan had been to major in English (I was and still am infatuated with Walt Whitman’s poetry) and pursue a career as a high school teacher but a study abroad trip to the Middle East (Israel, Jordan, and the West Bank) vividly impressed upon me the complexity and importance of religion.

 After completing a master’s degree at the University of Chicago Divinity School, I transitioned into the doctoral program, specifically in the Theology area.
 From the beginning, my research has been oriented around the study of leprosy, or Hansen’s disease.
 I’m fascinated by the veritable obsession with this disease displayed by Christianity over the centuries: from contradictory Biblical passages (Miriam, Leviticus, Naaman, Lazarus, etc.) to leprosy’s prevalence in the Lives of the Saints.
 Our own country has a little-known, tragic history with leprosy in that thousands of sufferers were the victims of legalized, mandatory quarantine.
 Owing more to fear and misunderstanding (not to mention xenophobia) than medical knowledge, sufferers of leprosy were expelled to Molokai, Hawaii or Carville, Louisiana until the late 1960’s.
 I believe that the historical theologizing around leprosy, especially in the Middle Ages, can afford fresh insights into how stigmatic illness, such as HIV/AIDS or mental illness, is understood in our present context.